tomasvold/BackingtracksPlayer/README.md

 * **Portable Architecture:**
     * Uses a **hardware abstraction layer** via `try/except` imports in `app.py`.
-    * Automatically switches between the real `Player.py` (with Pygame) and `MockPlayer.py` (simulated playback) for easy development on a PC.
+    * Automatically switches between the real `Player.py` (Pygame) for deployment and `MockPlayer.py`/`MockGPIOClass.py` for easy PC development and testing.
-    * Uses `MockGPIOClass.py` for testing hardware interaction logic without RPi.GPIO dependencies.
 * **Persistent Playlist Management:**
     * Features a clean web interface built with HTML, CSS, and vanilla JavaScript.
     * Supports drag-and-drop reordering of tracks within the playlist.